moderndatacompany/dataos.info/docs/resources/lens/data_sources/databricks/index.md

 To know more about the User groups click [here](/resources/lens/user_groups_and_data_policies/).

+!!! info

-Once you have completely created your model, push the model files to your version control repository before proceeding with deployment.
+    Once you have completely created model, push the model files to a version control repository before proceeding with deployment.

 ## Step 3: Deployment manifest file